wp-plugins/2mb-autocode/readme.txt

 *First release. woohoo!

 == Upgrade Notice ==

+= 1.1.2 =
+If you use inline php to do your php inside posts:

+*You don't need to anymore, as this plugin will handle it for you.
+*Please update to this version or uninstall the inline php plugin because the two plugins conflict.
+This has now been fixed.
+*If your blog is totally broken and you cannot access the admin panel to remove the plugin inline php, then simply delete the inline php plugin folder from your server, and the problem will be solved.
+Sorry for any inconvenience (even coding ninjas are durps sometimes too, ;-))

+= 1.1.1 =
+If you didn't know how to use the plugin... this update is for you.
+This update adds documentation inside the plugin, as well as adds ##do_top_home## and ##do_bottom_home## to force displaying the text on a per-post basis on the homepage, no matter what the checkbox says in the options pannel.

 = 1.1 =
 If you were using php at the top or bottom of a post, please upgrade to this version as this fixes a possibility that the php code would not run or the php may have echoed to the wrong part of the screen.
 In addition if you want to run php code in your posts without having to add it to every post, then you may like this release.
 Also, if you wish to turn off the placing of text on a per post basis for the home and/or single post pages, this update is for you.